Marx-wrld/Resume-Builder/README.md

-A repo containing a resume builder application built using React(UI), Tailwind CSS & Hero icons.
+A repo containing a resume builder application built using React(UI), Tailwind CSS, Post-CSS-plugin & Hero icons.

 - This application structure involves a landing page (Home.js), a navigation bar (Navbar.js), resume templates (Minimalist.js and TwoColumn.js), and a component for dynamically rendering templates based on user selection (Resume.js).
 The templates receive data as props and display the user's information in a structured manner.